ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 ---
-title: "Ethereum staking with Distributed Validator Technology"
+title: "Mainstream staking with Distributed Validator Technology"
-description:
+description: "Distributed Validator Technology (DVT) would require multiple signatures to command a validator and could allow mainstream users to stake easily and securely."
 permalink: dvt-staking
 ---